Adldap2/Adldap2/docs/configuration.md

 Only insert a port if your AD server uses a unique port.

-### Base Distinguished Name (optional)
+### Base Distinguished Name (required)

 The base distinguished name is the base distinguished name you'd like to perform operations on.
 An example base DN would be `DC=corp,DC=acme,DC=org`.

-If one is not defined, then Adldap will try to find it automatically by querying your server.
-It's recommended to include it to limit queries executed per request.
+If one is not defined, you will not retrieve any search results.

 ### Administrator Username & Password (required)